China's seizure of Japanese ship has pre-World War Two roots

 Deteriorating Sino-Japan relations have been fuelled by a row over a chain of uninhabited islands in the East China Sea.

-Ties have worsened since China’s creation of an air defense identification zone over the East China Sea and Japanese Prime Minister Shinzo Abe’s December visit to the controversial Yasukuni Shrine honoring war criminals among Japan’s war dead.
+Ties have worsened since China’s creation of an air defence identification zone over the East China Sea and Japanese Prime Minister Shinzo Abe’s December visit to the controversial Yasukuni Shrine honouring war criminals among Japan’s war dead.
+(Additional reporting by Keith Wallis in SINGAPORE; Editing by Ryan Woo)